cs1302uga/cs1302-sources/cs1302-api-tools/README.rst

 The |cs1302_sources| project provides a library for fetching responses from
 |rest_like|_ APIs that are hosted as web services.
 Its simple yet flexible
-request and response patterns leverage the ``java.net.http`` module that was introduced in Java 11, and support response payloads formatted in various types (e.g., JSON, XML, and plain text).
+request and response patterns leverage the ``java.net.http`` module that was introduced in Java 11, and support payloads formatted in various types (e.g., JSON, XML, and plain text).

 More details coming soon!